mendix/docs/content/studio-how-to/pages-how-to-configure-list.md

 * Create a new page
 * Configure a list view
-* Configure a data view that listens to the list view
+* Configure a data view that shows the details of an item selected in the list
 * Configure a data grid

 The how-to describes the following use case: